-In such a case, you agree to absolve me of all responsibility for any loss of income or for any costs or damages suffered by you or by any third party as a result of any delay caused to your business or the business of any third party.
+In such a case, you agree not to use any material whatsoever contained in any draft I’ve prepared for you.
+You also agree to absolve me of all responsibility for any loss of income or for any costs or damages suffered by you or by any third party as a result of any delay caused to your business or the business of any third party.

 7) Payment terms

 Along with the second draft copy.

 Within 10 working days of submitting the first draft copy if no second draft is requested.
 In this case, I’ll assume you’ve accepted the first draft copy as submitted.